Community Navigators

 Computer Connections

 Without internet access and a computer, finding information or a job or applying for other benefits can be extremely challenging.
-Community Navigators are able to assist low-income youth or families and qualifying and non-profit and charitable organizations with access to refurbished computers at no cost.
-In partnership with Habitat for Humanity and the Municipality of Chatham-Kent, Community Navigators are able to provide those most in need with a refurbished computer.
+Community Navigators can assist low-income youth or families and qualifying non-profit and charitable organizations with access to refurbished computers at no cost.
+In partnership with Habitat for Humanity and the Municipality of Chatham-Kent, Community Navigators can provide those most in need with a refurbished computer.

 CKConnect Bookable Workspace